lvyl9909/lvyl9909.github.io/_pages/home.md

-I am also involved in [Foragecaster](https://www.agriwebb.com/foragecaster/){:target="_blank"}, a project that aims at delivering an AI-powered planner system to support farmers' decisions on forage, grazing livestock, and farm sustainability.
+I am also involved in [Foragecaster](https://www.agriwebb.com/foragecaster/){:target="_blank"}, a project that aims at developing an AI-powered planner system to support farmers' decisions on forage, grazing livestock, and farm sustainability.
 I lead the research on data quality and explainability, where we develop systematic framework and methods to evaluate key farm production data, diagnose and